GitHub-Actions

 possible to grant exceptions (or “bypassers”, as GitHub Rulesets call them) to branch protections

-.
+if using the more modern Rulesets.
 Hence, as part of migration to GitHub-Actions, it is necessary

 to migrate branch-protections to rulesets.